chapel-lang/chapel/doc/rst/technotes/gpu.rst

   passing ``--gpu-block-size=size`` to the compiler or setting it with the ``CHPL_GPU_BLOCK_SIZE`` environment variable.

-* There is no user-level feature to allocate or access block shared memory.

 * The use of most ``extern`` functions within a GPU eligible loop is not supported (a limited set of functions used by Chapel's runtime library are supported).